CarlosFS93/MonteCarlo-simulation/README.md

 ## Description

 The program is designed to simulate electron-nucleus and electron-electron interactions within a quantum system.
 By leveraging Monte Carlo methods, it can handle multiple electrons and nuclei, making it a versatile tool for studying various atomic and molecular systems.
+The script local.py is going to perform the calculations of the local energy with the given parameters that will be use by the program montecarlo.py to do the simulation

 ### Variational Monte Carlo (VMC)